sophiekoonin/emojinator/README.md

 # emojifier

 A very stupid website for stupid reasons.

-Built using Hugo.
+Extremely specific emoji generator, based on some of the memes in my work Slack.

+Built with Canvas using [Hugo](https://gohugo.io), with a little help from [Konva](https://github.com/konvajs/konva) for some of the more complicated transforms.

+## Why?

+why not?

 ## Local development